Anyone who has never made a mistake has made anything new.” – Albert Einstein

 - They combine their understanding of relevant and past design and technology with practical skills to design, make and evaluate their own products.

-- Pupils will develop an understanding of a healthy and balanced diet and take part in at least one food project each year to learn skills to prepare, cook and present healthy food.
+- Pupils will develop an understanding of a healthy and balanced diet and take part in food projects where they learn skills to prepare, cook and present healthy food.

 Implementation